goodboy/tractor/README.rst

 Transparent function calling using *portals*
 --------------------------------------------
-``tractor`` currently is experimenting with an *async-native* IPC API where routines that are invoked in remote *actors* are treated as though they were invoked locally in the calling actor.
+``tractor`` introdces the concept of a *portal* which is an API borrowed_ from ``trio``.
+A portal may seems similar to the idea of a RPC future_ except a *portal* allows invoking remote *async* functions and generators and intermittently blocking to receive responses.
+This allows for fully async-native IPC between actors.

+When you invoke another actor's routines using a *portal* it looks as though it was called locally in the current actor.
 So when you see a call to ``await portal.run()`` what you get back is what you'd expect to if you'd called the function directly in-process.
 This approach avoids the need to add any special RPC *proxy* objects to the library by instead just relying on the built-in (async) function calling semantics and protocols of Python.

-Depending on the function type ``Portal.run()`` tries to correctly interface exactly like a local version of the remote built-in Python function type.
+Depending on the function type ``Portal.run()`` tries to correctly interface exactly like a local version of the remote built-in Python *function type*.
 Currently async functions, generators, and regular functions are supported.
-Inspiration for this API comes from the way execnet_ does `remote function execution`_ but without the client code (necessarily) having to worry about the underlying *channel* API.
+Inspiration for this API comes from the way execnet_ does `remote function execution`_ but without the client code (necessarily) having to worry about the underlying channels_ system or shipping code over the network.

 This *portal* approach turns out to be paricularly exciting with the introduction of `asynchronous generators`_ in Python 3.6!
 It means that actors can compose nicely in a data processing pipeline.

-Say you wanted to spawn two actors which each pulled data feeds from two different sources (and wanted this work spread across 2 cpus).
+Say you wanted to spawn two actors which each pulling data feeds from two different sources (and wanted this work spread across 2 cpus).
 You also want to aggregate these feeds, do some processing on them and then deliver the final result stream to a client (or in this case parent)